• Art Magazine

 Jonty Hurwitz

-Finally, there is Jonty Hurwitz alias the “Artist Scientist Archetype” , as he likes to call himself.
-With this artist, the works of art only reveal themselves in Mirrors picture of cylinders.
-In various works, he varies the principle of his anamorphic sculptures to staged them either alone or as part of larger works in different environments.
+Finally, there is Jonty Hurwitz, known as the “Artist Scientist Archetype ,” as he likes to call himself.
+With this artist, the artworks only reveal themselves in the reflection of cylinders.
+In various works, he varies the principle of his anamorphic sculptures , staging them either individually or as part of larger works in different environments.

 His current work also includes “Yogi Blanker” , which - implemented by photographs in prints - can be obtained Saatchi Gallery You can find out more about his works at Art School Vets .